tejada7/Java-Certification/OCP_Java17.md

 ```
 Functional interfaces must only have one abstract class excluding any redefining method of the class Object (i.e.
 `toString`, `hashCode`, `equals`, etc).

+> According to Robert Martin, the usage of funtional interfaces can reinforce the SOLID principles adoption.
+A clear example
+> is the Command design pattern.

 ### Collections and generics
 It's important to note that there're two ArrayList implementations: